dkapper01/portfolio-two/README.md

-# portfolio-two
-My portfolio with links to some of my projects and its designed like VC Code
+# My most up to date portfolio

+Here is my second portfolio showcasing some of my favorite projects.
+I tried to make my portfolio unique and styled it like VC Code my favorite text editor.
+It has links to some of my live projects and some require you to log in.

+* HTML
+* CSS
+* SASS
+* Bootstrap
-* Bullet list
+* Javasript
-  * Nested bullet
+* React
-    * Sub-nested bullet etc
+* Redux
-      * Bullet list item 2
-* Bullet list
+* Node.js
-  * Nested bullet
+* Express
-    * Sub-nested bullet etc
+* MongoDB
-      * Bullet list item 2